Sales Charges, Breakpoints, and 12b-1 Fees

 - 12b-1 plans must be approved by independent directors annually.
 This is why funds with 12b-1 plans need majority (not just 40%) independent directors, covered in the governance section.

-Section 22(d) requires that shares be sold only at the current POP described in the prospectus.
+The Investment Company Act requires that fund shares be sold only at the current POP described in the prospectus.

 - Prohibits broker-dealers from discounting mutual fund sales charges to favored customers

-- Everyone pays the same POP, subject to disclosed breakpoints, ROA, LOI, and other uniformly applied reductions under Rule 22d-1
+- Everyone pays the same POP, subject to disclosed breakpoints, ROA, LOI, and other uniformly applied reductions permitted by the breakpoint-and-LOI exemption

 Exam Tip: Gotchas

-- Section 22(d) uniform pricing is why a rep cannot "give a discount" to a friend or family member.
-The only permitted reductions are those disclosed in the prospectus under Rule 22d-1.
+- Uniform pricing is why a rep cannot "give a discount" to a friend or family member.
+The only permitted reductions are those disclosed in the prospectus through the breakpoint-and-LOI exemption.

-Rule 22d-2 permits a separate account to reinvest dividends and distributions from one fund into another fund without running afoul of Section 22(d) uniform-price constraints.
+A separate Investment Company Act exemption permits a fund to reinvest dividends and distributions from one fund into another fund without running afoul of the uniform-price constraint.

 - Reinvestment of dividends and capital gains within a fund family typically occurs at NAV, without an additional sales charge